What is Safeguarding?

 Designated Safeguarding leaders:

-Mrs Alison Childs – Safeguarding Governor
+Di Barker – Safeguarding Governor

-Our Local Authority Designated Officer (LADO) is:
+Our Local Authority Designated Officer (LADO):

 For Wroxall Primary School’s Safeguarding policy please see our Information page, policies tab.